 • Reinstall Receiver to the default location.
-For more information about installing Receiver, see Downloading and installing Receiver for Linux.
+For more information about installing Receiver, see Install and set up.

 If Receiver was previously installed in the default location, remove the /opt/Citrix/ICAClient or \$HOME/ICAClient/platform directory before reinstalling.

 I want to find the Citrix CryptoKit (formerly SSLSDK) or OpenSSL version number strings libctxssl.so | grep "Citrix SSLSDK"